 </JeanProvider>

-For Production Apps: Users will see a “Sign In with Jean” button that triggers secure OAuth authentication.
-For Development/Testing: Test API keys (containing test) automatically create isolated test users, so you can start coding immediately without any authentication setup.
+) automatically create isolated test users, so you can start coding immediately without any authentication setup.

 import { JeanProvider, SignInWithJean, useJean } from '@jeanmemory/react';